Selected Passages from Hungarian-Ottoman Wars

 Spring-summer 1599 – Christian raids and ambushes

-It was the reason why Pálffy and Schwarzenberg were trying to attack the Ottoman Turks with smaller raids and ambushes.
-You may have read about the great Hajdú victory in Tolna in the previous post: these kinds of “smaller” fights were rather typical this year.
+This brought Pálffy and Schwarzenberg to launch attacks on the Ottoman Turks with smaller scale raids and ambushes.
+You may recall reading about the notable triumph of Hajdú in Tolna in the previous post: smaller skirmishes of this nature were frequent this year.

 A Hungarian Hajdú infantryman